Eastern Front (World War II): German ideology

 Hitler had argued in his autobiography Mein Kampf (1925) for the necessity of Lebensraum ("living space"): acquiring new territory for Germans in Eastern Europe, in particular Russia.
 (Note: "We National Socialists consciously draw a line under the direction of our foreign policy war.
 We begin where we ended six centuries ago.
 We stop the perpetual Germanic march towards the south and west of Europe, and have the view on the country in the east.
 We finally put the colonial and commercial policy of the pre-war and go over to the territorial policy of the future.
-But if we speak today in Europe of new land, we can primarily only to Russia and the border states subjects him think."
-Charles Long, 1965: The term 'habitat' in Hitler's 'Mein Kampf' (pdf, 12 Seiten; 695 kB)) He envisaged settling Germans there, as according to Nazi ideology the Germanic people constituted the "master race", while exterminating or deporting most of the existing inhabitants to Siberia and using the remainder as slave labour.
+But if we speak today in Europe of new land, we can primarily only to Russia and the border states subjects him think.")
+He envisaged settling Germans there, as according to Nazi ideology the Germanic people constituted the "master race", while exterminating or deporting most of the existing inhabitants to Siberia and using the remainder as slave labour.

 Hitler as early as 1917 had referred to the Russians as inferior, believing that the Bolshevik Revolution had put the Jews in power over the mass of Slavs, who were, in Hitler's opinion, incapable of ruling themselves and had thus ended up being ruled by Jewish masters.

 The Nazi leadership, including Heinrich Himmler, saw the war against the Soviet Union as a struggle between the ideologies of Nazism and Jewish Bolshevism, ensuring territorial expansion for the Germanic Übermenschen (superhumans) - who according to Nazi ideology were the Aryan Herrenvolk ("master race") - at the expense of the Slavic Untermenschen (subhumans).
 Wehrmacht officers told their troops to target people who were described as "Jewish Bolshevik subhumans", the "Mongol hordes", the "Asiatic flood" and the "red beast".
-The vast majority of German soldiers viewed the war in Nazi terms, seeing the Soviet enemy as sub-human.
+The vast majority of German soldiers viewed the war in Nazi terms, seeing the Soviet enemy as subhuman.